ines312692/ToDoList/README.md

 - Implement a database backend instead of file-based storage
 - Add comprehensive test coverage
 - Set up automated testing in the CI/CD pipeline
+- Implement horizontal scaling for the backend service
+- Add monitoring and alerting using Prometheus and Grafana
+- Implement a more sophisticated ingress configuration with TLS